deltachat/deltachat-core-rust/webxdc.md

 ## How webxdc works

-webxdc apps use existing chat groups (instead of web servers) to communicate with each other, with roughly this technical work flow:
+webxdc apps use existing chat groups (instead of web servers) to communicate with each other, with roughly this initial technical work flow:

 1. Send a message to a chat with an webxdc app (archive or bundled html) as attachment.